csc-training/geocomputing/python/puhti/README.md

 	* `--mem-per-cpu=4G` reserves memory per core

 * [03_parallel_multiprocessing/multiprocessing_example.py](03_parallel_multiprocessing/multiprocessing_example.py)
-	* Note how pool of workers is started and processes divided to workers with `pool.map()`.
+	* Note how the pool of workers is started and processes divided to workers with `pool.map()`.
 This replaces the for loop in simple serial job.

 > [!NOTE]
 > Submit the parallel job to Puhti from login node shell